TorreBooj/js-data-types/readme.md

    2.718, 3.14, .5, .25, etc
   ```

-All numbers in JavaScript are **"double-precision 64-bit format IEEE 754 values"** - read this as "There's really no such thing as an integer in JavaScript."
+All numbers in JavaScript are **double-precision 64-bit format IEEE 754 values**.
+Read this as, "There's really no such thing as an integer in JavaScript."

-In JavaScript, these data points are the same **type** of object, which it calls *Numbers*, so if you know floats and integers do not go looking for them.
+In JavaScript, integers and floats are the same **type** of object, which it calls *Numbers*.

 #### Arithmetic Operators

 Operators are used to work with data in JavaScript.
-The standard [arithmetic operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators#Arithmetic_operators) - that you've been learning since grade school - are supported, including addition, subtraction, modulus (or remainder), and so forth.
+The standard [arithmetic operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators#Arithmetic_operators), which you've been learning since grade school, are supported, including addition, subtraction, modulus (or remainder), and so forth.
 Check it out:

 ```javascript
 1 + 2